run-ai/docs/docs/admin/runai-setup/cluster-setup/cluster-prerequisites.md

 __Internal networking:__ Kubernetes networking is an add-on rather than a core part of Kubernetes.
 Different add-ons have different network requirements.
 You should consult the documentation of the specific add-on on which ports to open.
 It is however important to note that unless special provisions are made, Kubernetes assumes __all__ cluster nodes can interconnect using __all__ ports.

 __Outbound network:__ Run:ai user interface runs from the cloud.
 All container nodes must be able to connect to the Run:ai cloud.
 Inbound connectivity (connecting from the cloud into nodes) is not required.
-If outbound connectivity is proxied/limited, the following exceptions should be applied:
+If outbound connectivity is limited, the following exceptions should be applied:

 ### During Installation